for Veterans and the Public

 - Learn as much as you can about hepatitis C and how to take care of yourself.

 - Ask for help or support when you need it.

 Being diagnosed with hepatitis C can be overwhelming, but remember that you are not alone.
-Your doctor is there to help you, answer your questions, and refer you to sources of support if you need them (such as support groups or counselors).
+Your provider is there to help you, answer your questions, and refer you to sources of support if you need them (such as support groups or counselors).

 For details on next steps, go to Just Diagnosed.